muralikrishnasn/semantic_similarity/semantic_similarity/README.md

-# Studying the differences between different language models
+# Studying the differences between five language models

 ## Models used